 who generally follows the former with the significant aforesaid exception of the wheel’s center.
 Conspicuously omitted, too, yet the two genii of death with their reversed torches on the slopes of the gable on both sides of the rock-hurling Death, the obelisks without ornaments.

-Here then present in fine, not quite contemporary impression on paper without line watermark and presumably WANGEN mark with fine margin running around the edge of the subject.
+Here then present in overall excellent copy with wordmark watermark (presumably WANGEN) with fine margin running around the edge of the subject.
 Only here and there trimmed closely to this.
 The general certain marks of age countered by professional restorative means, as also the (water) blotchiness on the back shows through only partially quite faintly in the subject.
 In the hatched margin field lower right still faintly visible reference to the artist.
 In short,

 as possible closure to the group of this “fascinating Allegory of Death” (Gnann) after Fortuna.
 According to a brief survey here the subject was adopted contemporarily to Andreani, too, by Matteo Florimi (Florini; 1580-1603; etching, 19½ × 13¼ in [49.4 × 33.8 cm]), likewise active at Siena, followed by Edmé Moreau’s (Châlons-sur-Marne 1597 – Reims 1660; engraving, E. Moreau fecit & ex.
 Cum priuilegio.; sheet size 20¾ × 13¼ in [52.7 × 33.5 cm])